Take action to prevent the spread of Influenza (Flu)

 CDC recommends annual vaccinations for everyone 6 months and older.
 It is particularly important for people who are at higher risk such as adults 65 years and older, adults with chronic health conditions, and those pregnant.

-Those with suspected or confirmed COVID-19 or Monkey Pox should consult with their primary care provider before receiving an influenza vaccine.
+Those with suspected or confirmed COVID-19 should consult with their primary care provider before receiving an influenza vaccine.

 What is Care Resource doing to help prevent the transmission of the flu?